ChrisWhealy/edge-cdn-store/docs/explanation.md

 * ***`response_cache_filter`***<br>
    Pingora calls this function to decide if the resource is cacheable.

-   It is very important to honour the contents of the `cache-control` header and not cache object marked as `no-store`.
+   It is very important to honour the contents of the `cache-control` header and not cache any object marked as `no-store`.

    This implementation also arbitrarily refuses to cache objects that are not returned with an HTTP 2xx status code.